wiggle-bin/wiggle-sensors/README.md

 ## Via CLI

-Run `wiggle-bme680` to gather sensor data from bme680 sensor.
+Run `wiggle-bme680` to gather sensor data such as temperature, gas, pressure and humidity from bme680 sensor.

 ```
 wiggle-bme680